CharlieS-432737/U16A2-Charlie-Smith/ReadMe.md

 ### Problem 2

 For problem 2, I decided to create a simple console app with a menu.
-The original data given for problem 2 was a .xlsx file (Microsoft Excel worksheet), but the assignment asked for a .csv file.
-Therefore, I converted the .xlsx file to a .csv file.

 To launch the program: